raqgoth/Scholar-Pedia/README.md

 # Scholar-Pedia

-## A fun and engaging encyclopedia for elementary students
+## A fun and engaging dictionary for elementary students

 ### created by: Raquel Gothardt